bozsahin/cogs542/README.md

 METU COGS 542: Grammars, Combinators and Cognition

 <b> The course is now online, thanks to C19.
 I put videos up in youtube, you watch them wherever and whenever you want, then we synch and discuss using zoom/webex at class time,
-or some mutually agreeable time.</b>
+or some mutually agreeable time.
+Quizzes are naturally take-home in online teaching.</b>

 <p><b>WHERE:</b> Middle East Technical University (METU/ODTU), Informatics Institute, Cognitive Science Department